 Where are cookies stored in Windows 11/10?

-Starting with Windows Vista, things have changed.
-Type Cookies in Start Menu, and it may take you to the C:\Users\<Username>\Cookies folder.
-When you try to click on it, in all probability, you will be greeted with an Access Denied box.
+Starting with Windows Vista, things changed.
+If you typed Cookies in Start Menu, it took you to the C:\Users\<Username>\Cookies folder.
+When you tried to click on it, in all probability, you would be greeted with an Access Denied box.
 This path, however, is just a kind of a pointer.

 Where are cookies stored by Chrome?